You can find Redtail CRM for iOS in the App Store by searching for "Redtail CRM" (or click here).

 After tapping Contacts, you'll land on your Contacts A-Z page (you can change your default Contacts landing screen, which we'll discuss in a bit):

 If you'd prefer to see your Favorite contacts, just tap the star icon to the left of "A-Z" at the bottom of the screen.
 Or, if you'd prefer to see your Recently Viewed contacts, just tap the person icon to the right of A-Z at the bottom of the screen.
-Note: in the section below on Settings and Preferences, we'll cover how you can change which of these three Contact screens is your default Contact screen.
+Note: in the section below on Preferences, we'll cover how you can change which of these three Contact screens is your default Contact screen.

 If you tap that "+" icon in the lower right corner of your Contacts A-Z screen, you can add a new contact to your database, after selecting the contact Type you want to add.